leetenc/ioof-robot/README.md

 ```
 Utility is a helper class to provide generic global methods (in this case, a method to check if a string is an integer)

 The run.rb is the starting point.
-It instantiates the following objects before user input is accpeted:
+It instantiates the following objects before user input is accepted:
 - **Table** object based on the parameterised width & height
 - **RobotManager** with the table object, and
 - **CommandController** with the **RobotManager** that the command controller will issue valid commands to.